StarlightSearch/EmbedAnything/README.md

 We support a range of models, that can be supported by Candle, We have given a set of tested models but if you have specific usecase do mention it in the issue.

-## How to add custom model and Chunk Size.
+## How to add custom model and Chunk Size And Semantic Chunking.
 ```python
 model = EmbeddingModel.from_pretrained_hf(
     WhichModel.Bert, model_id="model link from huggingface"